 Don't use words and phrases that you wouldn't say over the school loudspeaker.
 Keep it clean.
 Remind is first and foremost a tool for education.

-There’s no place for nudity or sexually suggestive content on Remind.
-If we find that you’re sending messages of this sort, your account will be deleted.
+There's no place for sexually suggestive or explicit content on Remind, including nudity of any kind.
+If we find that your messages include this content, your account will be deleted.
+We're also legally required to report any images of minors to the appropriate law enforcement agencies, no matter the intent.

 Messages meant to harass, bully, or speak maliciously about other people are unacceptable.
 You can block or report anyone who sends messages of this nature.
 We also encourage you to seek out resources or contact a trusted adult if you or someone you know is being bullied or feels unsafe.